ideasman42/nerd-dictation/readme.rst

   --numbers-as-digits   Convert numbers into digits instead of using whole words.
   --numbers-use-separator
                         Use a comma separators for numbers.
+  --numbers-min-value NUMBERS_MIN_VALUE
+                        Minimum value for numbers to convert from whole words to digits.
+                        This provides for more formal writing and prevents terms like "no one" from being turned into "no 1".
+  --numbers-no-suffix   Suppress number suffixes when --numbers-as-digits is specified.
+                        For example, this will prevent "first" from becoming "1st".
   --input INPUT_METHOD  Specify input method to be used for audio recording.
 Valid methods: PAREC, SOX

                         - ``PAREC`` (external command, default)